microsoft/OpenAIWorkshop/SETUP.md

 3. Use API Key, Azure OpenAI Service endpoint and Project connection string and add to .env file (next step)
 4. On project page, go to Models + endpoints -> Deploy model -> Deploy base model -> gpt-4o
 5. Select deployment type (Standard, Global Standard etc.) and region if desired
-6. Customize deployment details to reduce tokens per minute to 10K, disable dynamic quote
+6. Customize deployment details to reduce tokens per minute to 50K, disable dynamic quote

 ### 4. Set up your environment variables and select the agent to run

-Rename `.env.sample` to `.env` and fill in all required fields:
+Rename or copy `.env.sample` to `.env` and fill in all required fields:

 ```bash
 #User to replace your-openai-service-endpoint with their model project deployment in Azure AI Foundry